-- face coverings or face shields following CDC guidelines Face Coverings at school both indoors and outdoors. - Face shields are an acceptable alternative when a person has a medical condition that prevents them from wearing a mask or face covering, or when people need to see mouth and tongue motions in order to communicate. - If a student removes a face covering, or demonstrates a need to remove the face covering for a short-period of time, the teacher will: - Provide space away from peers while the face covering is removed; students should not be left alone or unsupervised. - Provide additional instructional supports to effectively wear a face covering; - Provide students adequate support to re-engage in safely wearing a face covering. - Students cannot be discriminated against or disciplined for an inability to safely wear a face covering during the school day. - Students who abstain from wearing a face covering, or students whose families determine the student will not wear a face covering during On-Site instruction must be provided access to instruction.
-Comprehensive Distance Learning may be an option; however, additional provisions apply to students protected under ADA and IDEA. - Our District Nurse or other medical personnel providing direct contact care and/or monitoring staff/students displaying symptoms are required to wear appropriate Personal Protective Equipment (PPE) for their role.
+- Face coverings or face shields will be provided for all WMMS staff, contractors, other service providers, or visitors or volunteers following CDC guidelines Face Coverings.
+All staff, contractors, other service providers, or visitors or volunteers are expected to wear face coverings or face shields.
+Face shields are an acceptable alternative when a person has a medical condition that prevents them from wearing a mask or face covering, when people need to see mouth and tongue motions in order to communicate, or when an individual is speaking to an audience for a short period of time and clear communication is otherwise not possible. - All students in grades Kindergarten through Twelfth grade will wear face coverings or face shields both indoors and outdoors following CDC guidelines Face Coverings at school.
+Face shields are an acceptable alternative when a person has a medical condition that prevents them from wearing a mask or face covering, when people need to see mouth and tongue motions in order to communicate. - Face coverings should be worn both indoors and outdoors, including during outdoor recess. - If a student removes a face covering, or demonstrates a need to remove the face covering for a short-period of time, the teacher will: - Provide space away from peers while the face covering is removed; students should not be left alone or unsupervised. - Provide additional instructional supports to effectively wear a face covering; - Provide students adequate support to re-engage in safely wearing a face covering. - Students cannot be discriminated against or disciplined for an inability to safely wear a face covering during the school day. - Students who abstain from wearing a face covering, or students whose families determine the student will not wear a face covering during On-Site instruction must be provided access to instruction.
+Comprehensive Distance Learning may be an option; however, additional provisions apply to students protected under ADA and IDEA - Our District Nurse or other medical personnel providing direct contact care and/or monitoring staff/students displaying symptoms are required to wear appropriate Personal Protective Equipment (PPE) for their role.